ab-glow/watson-speech-for-text-java-sdk/README.md

 System.out.println(transcript);
 ```

 3 This was a solution I found on my own when asking it on StackOverflow.
 Looking at the IBM doc for Watson API(SDK) was how I found out what the Watson repository was missing.
 Note that the API(SDK) guide for curl seems to go faster when comparing with java.
-In my experience, you also see the duration for how long for the audio to be done which java SDK API is missing by default.
+In my experience, you also see the duration for how long for the audio to be done which java SDK API is not showing (by "default").
 That is when running in this code.
 But I think you can add it to java in some way.
 --------------------------------------------------------------